Close

 3. Adobe Commerce (Formerly Magento)

-Adobe acquired Magento, a large-scale eCommerce platform, in 2018 and later rebranded it as Adobe Commerce.
-It is a self-hosted solution that allows businesses to work with developers or build highly customized stores independently.
+Adobe acquired Magento in 2018 and later rebranded it as Adobe Commerce.
+It is a self-hosted solution that lets businesses work with developers or build highly customized stores independently.
 The platform supports a wide range of third-party integrations, giving merchants strong control over design and functionality.
-Instead of offering traditional 24/7 customer support, Adobe Commerce relies on its developer community and certified partners for assistance.
+Instead of traditional 24/7 customer support, Adobe Commerce relies on its developer community and certified partners for assistance.

 Pros